 How we evaluate and test apps

-All of our best apps roundups are written by humans who've spent much of their careers using, testing, and writing about software.
-We spend dozens of hours researching and testing apps, using each app as it's intended to be used and evaluating it against the criteria we set for the category.
+Our best apps roundups are written by humans who've spent much of their careers using, testing, and writing about software.
+Unless explicitly stated, we spend dozens of hours researching and testing apps, using each app as it's intended to be used and evaluating it against the criteria we set for the category.
 We're never paid for placement in our articles from any app or for links to any site—we value the trust readers put in us to offer authentic evaluations of the categories and apps we review.
 For more details on our process, read the full rundown of how we select apps to feature on the Zapier blog.

 In addition to that requirement, the best calendar apps for Mac all have a few key characteristics:

-Offer a clean, native macOS interface.
+• Offer a clean, native macOS interface.
 This means following Apple's design language and integrating well with macOS by offering native keyboard shortcuts, notifications, menu bar icons, and even features like Today widgets.
 The ideal app, like macOS, is easy to use at a glance, but not in a way that compromises on functionality.

-Make it quick to add events and appointments.
+• Make it quick to add events and appointments.
 Speed is everything when it comes to a calendar.
 If you can't add something to your calendar in a few seconds, you're much less likely to keep it updated.
 Ideally, you only need to click one button or use a keyboard shortcut to start typing and add an appointment.
 Natural language processing, which allows you to add appointments by typing something like "Drop off dog at the vet Monday at 5pm," is a big plus here.

-Make it quick to see your schedule at a glance.
+• Make it quick to see your schedule at a glance.
 Calendars are only useful if you can actually see what you have coming up, so the ideal calendar app needs to be easy to arrange however you prefer.
 Daily, weekly, monthly, and agenda views should all be offered, and they should all be easy to parse.
 An ugly, hard-to-read user interface was a hard no.

-Offer syncing, both to mobile devices and other computers.
+• Offer syncing, both to mobile devices and other computers.
 It doesn't matter if this is via iCloud, Google Calendar, Exchange, or some combination of those three—some sort of syncing is a must.
 Your calendar should be available everywhere at all times—that's the point of using an app.
 Of course, most of these apps are easier to sync with iPhones and iPads than Android devices—but that's just the nature of Apple's ecosystem.

 Apps that couldn't do these things weren't considered, but the best apps offered a lot more.
 Even the default Apple Calendar app easily meets my requirements, which is probably why there aren't that many great alternative options—at least at the affordable end of things.
+It's hard for small developers to compete with Apple on basic functionality, so unless you really care about your calendar, you might be a bit shocked by how much these apps can cost.

 Also, with one or two exceptions, I only looked at pure calendar apps.
 Lots of to-do apps, email apps, and other types of productivity apps have some kind of calendar functionality, but it's not quite the same as being a dedicated calendar app.
 If you want a more general productivity tracking app, check out our guide to the best Mac to-do apps.

 To test all the apps that potentially met the criteria, I connected my personal calendars and used them over the course of a week to get a feel for how they worked on a daily basis.
 (There were a lot of date icons in my Mac's menu bar for a few days.)
-Since I've been writing about productivity for almost a decade and updating this list for the past two years, I was already familiar with all of the apps under consideration, but I made sure to evaluate how they'd changed with recent updates to macOS.
+Since I've been writing about productivity for almost a decade and updating this list for the past three years, I was already familiar with all of the apps under consideration, but I made sure to evaluate how they'd changed with recent updates to macOS.

 Here they are—one of them is almost certainly right for you.